Blog / Car

 So, what is the best way to deal with tailgating in Singapore?

 - Let the tailgater pass as soon as you can and when it is safe to do so.
-Don’t make impulsive lane changes to try to loose the tailgater.
+Don’t make impulsive lane changes to try to lose the tailgater.
 At any speed, this kind of behavior is highly dangerous.
 Keep calm and practice safe driving.

 - Don’t try to aggravate the situation, as tempting as it may be.
 It’s not worth it and it’s a no-win situation.
 It will only make matters much worse and is likely to escalate into road rage.